 Requirements to Become a Neuroscientist

 Neuroscientists are expected to complete a Doctor of Philosophy (Ph.D.) degree program, according to the U.S. Bureau of Labor Statistics (www.bls.gov).
-The BLS further stated that those pursing clinical work must earn a Doctor of Medicine (M.D.) degree.
+The BLS further stated that those pursuing clinical work must earn a Doctor of Medicine (M.D.) degree.
 Some schools offer a combined Ph.D./M.D. program, which increases a neuroscientist's career opportunities.
-In order to treat patients, neuroscientists with an M.D. must also participate in a medical residency and pass the United States Medical Licensing Examination.
+In order to treat patients, neuroscientists with an M.D. must also participate in a medical residency and pass the United States Medical Licensing Examination (USMLE).

 Students intent on pursuing a Ph.D. can choose to enroll in a bachelor's degree program in neuroscience or a biological science to prepare for graduate studies and research.
 Relevant coursework includes computer science, cognitive science, mathematics, and physics.
 In addition to neuroscience, graduates may choose advanced degree fields specifically in neurobiology or pharmacology.
 Before securing more permanent research positions, neuroscientists commonly participate in postdoctoral fellowships to gain laboratory experience.

-According to the U.S. Bureau of Labor Statistics (BLS, www.bls.gov), the median annual salary earned by medical scientists, the category under which neuroscientists fall, was $82,240 in May 2015; those working in scientific research and development services earned an average of $104,310 a year in 2015.
-The employment of medical scientists is expected to grow by 8% between 2014 and 2024, per the BLS.
+According to the U.S. Bureau of Labor Statistics (BLS, www.bls.gov), the average annual salary earned by medical scientists, the category under which neuroscientists fall, was $96,420 in May 2018; those working in scientific research and development services earned an average of $102,260 a year in 2018.
+The employment of medical scientists is expected to grow by 8% between 2018 and 2028, per the BLS.

 Neuroscientists improve lives by developing medications to treat patients with neurological disorders.
 They must possess a Ph.D. or M.D. to engage in clinical work.
-As of 2015, neuroscientists fall under a category with a median salary of $82,240; those classified under the scientific research and development services industry have an average annual salary of $104,310.
+As of 2018, neuroscientists fall under a category with an average salary of $96,420; those classified under the scientific research and development services industry had an average annual salary of $102,260.